 Activities that inspectors may carry out

-- explore how you comply with the relevant regulations for your setting concerning surveillance, monitoring and the protection of privacy
+- explore how you comply with the relevant regulations for your setting and/or follow the best practice principles concerning surveillance, monitoring and the protection of privacy

 - explore your reasons for any use of surveillance devices on a ‘just in case’ basis, the continued use of them once the reason for the original purpose has ended, or any blanket use